Enfield London Borough Council

-Enfield London Borough Council, which styles itself Enfield Council, is the local authority for the London Borough of Enfield in Greater London, England.
-The council has been under Labour majority control since 2010.
-It is based at Enfield Civic Centre.
+Enfield London Borough Council, known as Enfield Council, is the local authority for the London Borough of Enfield in Greater London, England, based at Enfield Civic Centre in Enfield Town.
+The council is responsible for the provision of a range of services within the borough.
+The council has been under Conservative minority administration following the 2026 election.
+Prior to this, it had been under Labour control since 2010.

 History

 The first elected local authority for Enfield was a local board, established in 1850.
 Such boards were reconstituted as urban district councils under the Local Government Act 1894.
 Enfield was then incorporated to become a municipal borough in 1955, after which it was governed by a body formally called the "Mayor, Aldermen and Burgesses of the Borough of Enfield", generally known as the corporation or borough council.

 The much larger London Borough of Enfield and its council were created under the London Government Act 1963, with the first election held in 1964.
 For its first year the council acted as a shadow authority alongside the area's three outgoing authorities, being the borough councils of Enfield, Edmonton and Southgate.
 The new council formally came into its powers on 1 April 1965, at which point the old boroughs and their councils were abolished.
 The council's full legal name is "The Mayor and Burgesses of the London Borough of Enfield".

 From 1965 until 1986 the council was a lower-tier authority, with upper-tier functions provided by the Greater London Council.
 The split of powers and functions meant that the Greater London Council was responsible for "wide area" services such as fire, ambulance, flood prevention, and refuse disposal; with the boroughs (including Enfield) responsible for "personal" services such as social care, libraries, cemeteries and refuse collection.
 As an outer London borough council Enfield has been a local education authority since 1965.
 The Greater London Council was abolished in 1986 and its functions passed to the London Boroughs, with some services provided through joint committees.

 Since 2000 the Greater London Authority has taken some responsibility for highways and planning control from the council, but within the English local government system the council remains a "most purpose" authority in terms of the available range of powers and functions.